SoumanRoy/udacity_1/README.md

 ## Acknowledgments

 * This Project is a part of Machine Learning Foundation Nanodegree by Udacity.
-* This Project will also helps in establishing foundation in core programming concepts using Python.
+* This will also helps in establishing foundation in core programming concepts using Python.